fengxueem/German-Noun-Gender/README.md

 # COVID-19
 **IamChina** | **IchbinChina** | **中国加油**
 During this special peroid of time in China, we are not able to go outside or walk around the city.
 Everyone participating this repo is grounded in his/her apartment staying with families.
 We are safe from the virus for now and staying inside is our way of fighting the virus.
+Personally, I do think we as humankind are doing better than 100 years ago.
+Again, science and education stand in a stronger position during this pandenmic.
+And learning a new language also gives me one more powerful tool to observe, to pray and to face a bright future.
 <details>
 <summary>中文</summary>
 戮力同心